A downloadable game for Windows, macOS, and Linux

 The arrow keys control movements and the keyboard controls for view are:

 * (/) tilt up

 * (\\) tilt down

-Unzip the archive and you will see a new directory appear with a name like <bundle+date>", that you should rename to something like <install_directory>.
+Unzip the archive and you will see a new directory appear that you may rename.

 Users should then cd to <install_directory>, then, at the command line, type the executable name to start the game.

 Windows users type sokerban.exe.
 The DLLs must be present.

 Linux users can also double click the icon for sokerban_gnu in file manager.

 Mac users note that this game may be initiated in two ways.
 First, by opening a terminal, navigating to the <install_directory>, and typing sokerban_osx on the command line.
 Second by navigating to the installation directory in Finder and clicking the "sokerban.app" icon named "Sokerban".
 Note also that a 2-finger-swipe simulates the mouse wheel on a MacBook; and a 2-finger click simulates the right button click to restore view settings, while a 1-finger click and drag simulates the left button drag on a mouse.

 The <install_directory> should contain subdirectories named "data", "libs", and "games".